OhMyGuus/BetterCrewLink/README.md

 <summary> In GitHub </summary>

 1. [Fork The Project](https://github.com/OhMyGuus/BetterCrewLink/fork).
-2. Create Your Translation Branch.
+2. Create your translation branch.
-3. Go To Static **->** locales **->** en **->** translation.json and Download this file.
+3. Go to static **->** locales **->** en **->** translation.json and Download this file.
-4. Open The translation.json With Your Text Editor Of Preference.
+4. Open the translation.json With Your Text Editor Of Preference.
-5. Edit The File But Not Edit This Parts Like: "gamehostonly", "inlobbyonly", Just Translate The Text.
+5. Edit the file but not edit these parts Like: "gamehostonly", "inlobbyonly", just translate the text.
-6. Create A Folder With The Acronym Of Your Language That You Translated With translation.json Inside The Folder.
+6. Create a folder with the acronym of your language that you translated with translation.json inside the folder.
-7. Throw Everything To Your Fork.
+7. Throw everything to your fork.
-8. Open A Pull Request.
+8. Open a Pull Request.

 </details>
 <hr />